asun0506/hello-world/README.md

 # hello-world
 Hi bro,
-   This is asun, thank you for coming.
+   This is asun, thanks for coming.